 In chemical spills, all contaminated clothing, including socks and shoes, and jewelry should be removed immediately.
 The skin should be thoroughly washed with soap and water.
 If the eyes have been exposed, they should be thoroughly flushed with water or saline.
 Rescuers must be careful to avoid contaminating themselves.

 Containers of the poisons and all drugs that might have been taken by the poisoned person (including over-the-counter products) should be saved and given to the doctor or rescue personnel.
-The poison center may recommend giving the poisoned person activated charcoal (see Prevent absorption of poison) before arrival at a hospital and, rarely, may recommend giving syrup of ipecac to induce vomiting, particularly if the person must travel far to reach the hospital.
+The poison center may recommend giving the poisoned person activated charcoal (see Prevent absorption of poison Prevent absorption of poison Poisoning is the harmful effect that occurs when a toxic substance is swallowed, is inhaled, or comes in contact with the skin, eyes, or mucous membranes, such as those of the mouth or nose... read more ) before arrival at a hospital and, rarely, may recommend giving syrup of ipecac to induce vomiting, particularly if the person must travel far to reach the hospital.
 However, unless specifically instructed to, charcoal and syrup of ipecac should not be given in the home or by first responders (such as ambulance personnel).
 Syrup of ipecac has unpredictable effects, often causes prolonged vomiting, and may not remove substantial amounts of poison from the stomach.

 Doctors examine people to look for signs that suggest a certain type of substance.
-For example, doctors look for needle marks or track marks suggesting people have injected drugs.
+For example, doctors look for needle marks or track marks suggesting people have injected drugs (see Injection Drug Use Injection Drug Use Drugs may be swallowed, smoked, inhaled through the nose as a powder (snorted), or injected.
+When drugs are injected, their effects may occur more quickly, be stronger, or both.
+Drugs may be... read more ).
 Doctors also examine people for symptoms characteristic of certain kinds of poisoning.
 Doctors look to see whether people have traces of a drug or substance on their skin or whether drug patches for drugs absorbed through the skin may be hidden in skin folds, on the roof of the mouth, or under the tongue.

-Kits can now be bought over the counter that are meant to identify drugs in the urine.
+Kits to identify drugs in the urine can now be bought over the counter.
 The accuracy of these kits can vary significantly.
 Thus, results should not be regarded as proof that a certain drug has or has not been taken.
 Testing is best done in consultation with a professional.
 If done without a professional, results should be discussed with a professional who has experience with drug testing.
 The professional can help people interpret test results and draw the appropriate conclusions.

 In the United States, widespread use of child-resistant containers with safety caps has greatly reduced the number of poisoning deaths in children younger than age 5.
 To prevent accidental poisoning, drugs and other potentially dangerous substances should be kept in their original containers.
 Toxic substances, such as insecticides and cleaning agents, should not be put in drink bottles or cups, even briefly.
 Other preventive measures include